2023 Best Value Construction Trades Schools in Missouri

 Our analysis found State Technical College of Missouri to be the best value school for construction trades students who want to pursue a degree in Missouri.
 STC is a small public school located in the rural area of Linn.

-The average tuition and fees for an in-state undergraduate at Ranken Technical College are $16,164 a year.
+In-state tuition fees for undergraduate students at Ranken Technical College are $16,164 per year.
 The average amount in student loans that construction trades majors at Ranken Technical College take out is $8,844.

-Ranken Technical College also made our Best Construction Trades Schools in Missouri list, coming in at #4.
+Ranken Technical College not only placed well in our value ranking, but it is also #4 on our Best Construction Trades Schools in Missouri list.

-Explore all the Best Value Construction Trades Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best Value Construction Trades Schools in the Plains States Area or other specific states within that region.

 Construction Trades Majors to Study